SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 ## Activate account

 There are two ways you can log in to activate your SuperOffice CRM account for the first time.
-How you log in depends on your company’s preference.
+How you log in depends on your company's preference.

 * By using a SuperOffice CRM password that is unique when you log in to SuperOffice CRM.